Spielbergo/nasa-apod/README.md

 This is version 1 of the NASA API Challenge.
 It was creeated using the NASA API, HTML, CSS and JavaScript.
 No framewroks were used There are options to 'like' an image, add the image to favorites, remove the image from favorites, view the image full screen and share the image using the Web Share API.

+You can view the live page here: https://www.scottsutherland.info/projects/nasa-apod/

 A couple of the features are not working yet.
 They are below are will be rectified soon.

 1. The likes will save but not delete.